Eppo-exp/eppo-docs/docs/quick-starts/bandit-quickstart.md

 ### 2. Connect a logging function to the Eppo SDK

-Eppo leverages your existing event logging infrastructure to track experiment assignment.
-Whether you are using a third party system to log events to the data warehouse or have an internally built solution, you'll simply pass in a logging function when initializing the SDK.
+Eppo leverages your existing event logging infrastructure to track experiment assignments.
+Whether you use a third-party system to log events to the data warehouse or have an internally built solution, you'll simply pass in a logging function when initializing the SDK.

 The [event logging](/sdks/event-logging/) page has more information on how to set up logging using different logging tools